stanford-ali/ali-site/README.md

 # Automatically Populating the Database

 The controllers in the routing are configured to accept both JSON objects and JSON arrays, so you can quickly import information to the database by sending a POST request to the appropriate route with the JSON array.
 There are JSON arrays included in the <code>server/data</code> folder so that you can quickly populate your database with examples.
-You can send the post requests individually, through a program such as [Insomnia]() or [Postman]() (which are helpful to download if you're going to continue sending requests), or you can use the following command **from the main project directory:**
+You can send the post requests individually, through a program such as [Insomnia (Core)](https://insomnia.rest/download/) or [Postman](https://www.postman.com/) (which are helpful to download if you're going to continue sending requests), or you can use the following command **from the main project directory:**

 ~~~
 ./scripts/setup-db.sh